J. M. Barrie: Social connections

 Barrie moved in literary circles and had many famous friends in addition to his professional collaborators.
 Novelist George Meredith was an early social patron.
-He had a long correspondence with fellow Scot Robert Louis Stevenson, who lived in Samoa at the time.
+He had a long correspondence with Robert Louis Stevenson, who lived in Samoa at the time.
 Stevenson invited Barrie to visit him, but the two never met.
-He was also friends with fellow Scots writer S. R. Crockett.
+He was also friends with S. R. Crockett who like Barrie would sometimes write in the Scots dialect.
 George Bernard Shaw was his neighbour in London for several years, and once participated in a Western that Barrie scripted and filmed.
 H. G. Wells was a friend of many years, and tried to intervene when Barrie's marriage fell apart.
 Barrie met Thomas Hardy through Hugh Clifford while he was staying in London.
 He was friends with Nobel prize winner John Galsworthy.

-Barrie remained tied to his Scottish roots and visited his hometown of Kirriemuir regularly with his wards.
-When choosing his first personal secretary, Barrie chose E. V. Lucas's wife, Elizabeth Lucas, who had Scottish roots through her American parentage.
+Barrie remained in touch with his roots and visited his hometown of Kirriemuir regularly with his wards.
+When choosing his first personal secretary, Barrie chose E. V. Lucas's wife, Elizabeth Lucas, who had Scottish ancestry despite her more immediate American parentage.
 After Elizabeth Lucas moved to Paris, France, Barrie chose Cynthia Asquith as his personal secretary.

 Authors v Artists cricket match in London, May 1903.
 Barrie, who joined the newly formed Authors Cricket Club in 1891, is seated in the front row, 3rd from right.

 After the First World War, Barrie sometimes stayed at Stanway House near the village of Stanway in Gloucestershire.
 He paid for the pavilion at Stanway cricket ground.
 In 1887, he founded an amateur cricket team for friends of similarly limited playing ability, and named it the Allahakbarries under the mistaken belief that "Allah akbar" meant "Heaven help us" in Arabic, rather than "God is great".
 Some of the best-known British authors from the era played on the team at various times, including H. G. Wells, Rudyard Kipling, Arthur Conan Doyle, P. G. Wodehouse, Jerome K. Jerome, G. K. Chesterton, A. A. Milne, E. W. Hornung, A. E. W. Mason, Walter Raleigh, E. V. Lucas, Maurice Hewlett, Owen Seaman (editor of Punch), Bernard Partridge, George Cecil Ives, George Llewelyn Davies (see below) and the son of Alfred Tennyson.
 In 1891, Barrie joined the newly formed Authors Cricket Club and also played for its cricket team, the Authors XI, alongside Doyle, Wodehouse and Milne.
 The Allahakbarries and the Authors XI continued to exist side by side until 1912.